AMENDED AND RESTATED BYLAWS OF

 All members of the Board of Directors must:

-- be properly nominated and ratified by a simple majority of the general membership;
+- be properly nominated and confirmed by majority of the general membership;

-- have attended at least one meeting or activity;
+- have attended at least one board meeting as a general member

 - not be absent from more than two consecutive board meetings without prior notification; and